Delaware • New Jersey • Pennsylvania

 Although most of these compounds have been detected in surface waters at very low concentrations, there is concern about how CECs impact drinking water and the river's ecology.
 Increased interest in these substances and their toxic effects by scientists, the public, and regulators is occurring due to improved analytical methods and a growing body of information on the adverse effects of CECs.
 Therefore, it is important to understand their presence, sources, source pathways, persistence, fate, and how they degrade in surface water.

-A number of efforts have been undertaken within the Delaware River Basin to identify, understand, and prioritize CECs, including a three year effort by DRBC to investigate the presence and concentration of PPCPs, PFASs, and PBDEs in the ambient waters of the tidal Delaware River.
-This pilot monitoring survey concluded in 2009; the report (revised in Aug.
+A number of efforts have been undertaken within the Delaware River Basin to identify, understand, and prioritize CECs, including work that the commission does with the basin states and the U.S. EPA to assess the main stem Delaware River.
+A three year effort by DRBC to investigate the presence and concentration of PPCPs, PFASs, and PBDEs in the ambient waters of the tidal Delaware River concluded in 2009; the report (revised in Aug.
 2013) is linked below.
+The commission has an ongoing monitoring program for PFAS/PFC in the main stem Delaware River, examining surface water, fish tissue, and sediment.

 The below presentations and reports are by DRBC staff or given at DRBC advisory committee meetings.

-Contaminants of Emerging Concern in the Tidal Delaware River: Pilot Monitoring Survey 2007-2009 (pdf 1.5 MB; revised August 2013) Please Note: There may be difficulties when viewing this document using the Mozilla Firefox web browser; if applicable, please try another browser.
+- Contaminants of Emerging Concern in the Tidal Delaware River: Pilot Monitoring Survey 2007-2009 (pdf 1.5 MB; revised August 2013) Data in this report are available in alternate formats (analytical laboratory package or electronic data summaries) upon request.

 Perfluorinated Chemicals: Emerging Drinking Water Contaminants (pdf 5.3 MB) - Presented by Gloria Post, Ph.D., DABT, N.J.
 Dept. of Environmental Protection, at the June 5, 2013 Toxics Advisory Committee (TAC) Meeting